pingram3030/bashenv/README.md

 people and organisations.
 Across these roles I have access to different git repos, different credentials and I need different tools.

+There are also some scripts and functions I like to use everywhere.

 ## Usage

 ### Setup
 `setup.sh` can be run from anywhere in the filesystem; JustWorks™

 ```
 ./setup.sh
 ```